 Think about your:

 - personality traits

-- required license or certificate
+- required skills, education, training, or certifications

 - opportunities to advance

 Many websites are also available to search for local or remote job postings.

 If you’re having trouble finding a job on your own, consider reaching out to a career counselor at your school, alma mater, or a local community organization.

 Legally, you don’t have to tell your employer about any health information unless you could put others at risk.